10 Major Ports In Brazil

 Gross Cargo Tonnage (2013): 6.3 million tonnes

-Located in the municipality of Sao Goncalo do Amarante, in the state of Amarante.
-It is one of the two large ports in the Brazilian state.
-Under the government of Brazil’s Growth Acceleration Program (PAC2), the seaport started its phased expansion back in the day.
+Located in the municipality of Sao Goncalo do Amarante, in the state of Amarante, it is one of the two large ports in the Brazilian state.
+Under the government of Brazil’s Growth Acceleration Program (PAC2), the seaport started its phased expansion in the past.

-For the last few years, the northeastern port in Brazil is rapidly and strategically growing.
+For the last few years, the northeastern port in Brazil has been rapidly and strategically growing.
 It lies nearly fifty kilometres away from the capital city of Ceará, Fortaleza.

-The Port of Pecem is a deep water port with two piers.
-Moreover, it handles general cargo and containers.
-The main products of export and import through the small port include shrimps, fruits, and cashew nuts.
+The Port of Pecem is a deep-water port with two piers.
+It handles general cargo and containers.
+The main products exported and imported through the small port include shrimp, fruits, and cashew nuts.

-Even though it is quite smaller, the Port of Pecem is amongst the major ports in Brazil.
+Even though it is relatively smaller, the Port of Pecem is among Brazil’s major ports.

 You might also like to read: